jidongbsu/cs452-paging/README.md

 # Grading Rubric (Undergraduate and Graduate)
 Grade: /100

-- [ 70 pts] Functional Requirements: page faults handled correctly:
+- [ 70 pts] Functional Requirements: page faults handled correctly, memory correctly freed.
-    - infiniti-test1 runs and ends smoothly: message printed correctly, no program crash, no kernel crash. /20
+    - infiniti-test1 runs and ends smoothly: message printed correctly, no program crash, no kernel crash. /10
-    - infiniti-test2 runs and ends with a seg fault: message printed, then seg fault, but no kernel crash. /30
+    - infiniti-test2 runs and ends with a seg fault: message printed, then seg fault, but no kernel crash. /20
-    - infiniti-test3 runs and ends smoothly: messages printed correctly, no program crash, no kernel crash. /20
+    - infiniti-test3 runs and ends smoothly: messages printed correctly, no program crash, no kernel crash. /10
+    - infiniti-test4 runs to end without crash. /10
+    - infiniti-test5 runs and ends smoothly, messages printed correctly, no program crash, no kernel crash. /10
+    - infiniti-test6 runs and ends smoothly, messages printed correctly, no program crash, no kernel crash. /10

 - [10 pts] Module can be installed and removed without crashing the system:
    - You won't get these points if your module doesn't implement any of the above functional requirements.